First Jewish–Roman War: Civil war and coup in Jerusalem

 With the conclusion of the Galilee campaign, Jerusalem descended into chaos, overcrowded with refugees and rebels.
 The Zealots, led by Eleazar ben Simon and Zachariah ben Avkilus, opposed the moderate government, continuing the anti-Roman stance of Eleazar ben Hananiah.
 Allied with John of Gischala, who likely arrived in late 67 AD, they executed suspected collaborators, seized the Temple, and appointed Phannias ben Samuel—an unqualified villager without priestly lineage—as High Priest by lot.
 In response, moderate leader Ananus ben Ananus rallied popular support to confront the Zealots.
 Though the Zealots launched a preemptive attack, they were overpowered and forced to retreat into the Temple.
-Urged by John, they sent a letter to the Idumaeans, (Note: A group residing south of Judea, the Idumaeans were converted to Judaism by Hasmonean leader John Hyrcanus after their conquest in the 2nd century BCE.) alleging that Ananus was betraying Jerusalem to Rome.
+Urged by John, they sent a letter to the Idumaeans, (Note: A group residing south of Judea, the Idumaeans were converted to Judaism by Hasmonean leader John Hyrcanus after their conquest in the second century BCE.) alleging that Ananus was betraying Jerusalem to Rome.
 The Idumaeans entered the city during a storm and, alongside the Zealots, massacred Ananus's forces and civilians alike.
 The Idumaeans looted the city, killed former High Priests Ananus ben Ananus and Joshua ben Gamla, and left their bodies unburied, in violation of Jewish law.
-Many Idumaeans later withdrew in regret, while others went on to join Simon bar Giora.
+Many Idumaeans later withdrew in regret; others went on to join Simon bar Giora.

 Through the winter of 67/68, the Zealots consolidated their control over Jerusalem through terror, holding tribunals and murdering moderates, including Niger the Perean and Joseph ben Gurion.
-Upon hearing of the events from deserters, (Note: Many fled to the Romans due to personal danger and disillusionment with the rebel leadership, with some escaping by paying the Zealots and their allies for passage.)
+Upon hearing of the events from deserters, (Note: Many fled to the Romans due to personal danger and disillusionment with the rebel leadership, some escaping by paying the Zealots and their allies for passage.)
 Vespasian decided against marching on Jerusalem, reasoning that it was wiser to let the Jews destroy one another.
 In spring, during the Passover feast, the Sicarii descended from Masada and raided the wealthy village of Ein Gedi on the southwestern shore of the Dead Sea; Josephus does not clarify their motivation.
 They reportedly killed 700 women and children, looted homes, and seized crops before returning to the fort.
 Similar raids on nearby villages devastated the area and attracted new recruits.